nealcaren/CrisisOpportunity/markdown/race_traits.md

 say ten; and ten years where it ought to pronounce death.
 But the Negro has none of these sentimental advantages.
-Too poor to employ competent counsel, his liberty and life are necessarily committed to incompetent hands, when the proverb of 'poor pay, poor preach' becomes reality \...
+Too poor to employ competent counsel, his liberty and life are necessarily committed to incompetent hands, when the proverb of 'poor pay, poor preach' becomes reality. ...
 But are Negroes treated unfairly by juries and public opinion?
 Yes, and the experience and observation of every fair-minded man will confirm the assertion.
 One cardinal proof is that a white man seldom receives